semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 ### Rows highlighting and pagination

-If the table has pagination and row selection using [Checkbox](/components/checkbox/), it is important to follow the following logic.
-When switching between pages, checkboxes should not be reset. _For example, on page 1, the user selected 3 lines, went to page 2, and selected 5 lines there.
-When you return to page 1, the selected rows should be saved.
-That is, on the 1st page there will be 3 lines, on the 2nd-5 lines._
+When switching between pages of the table, do not reset checked checkboxes. _For example, on page 1, the user selected 3 lines, went to page 2, and selected 5 lines there.
+When the user returns to page 1, the selected rows should be saved._

 ### Keyboard shortcuts for working with rows

-With `Shift` pressed, you can select multiple lines at once.
+You can select multiple rows at once with `Shift` key.

 ![selected rows](static/selected-shift-1.png) ![selected rows](static/selected-shift-2.png)

 @## Columns resizing

-When you hover over a border in the header, the cursor changes to `col-resize`, and the border color changes to `var(--gray-300)`.
+When you hover over a border in the header, the cursor changes to `col-resize`, and the border color changes to `--gray-300`.

 ![table with column resize](static/resize.png)

 The area that you can grab and change the size of the column includes not only the 1px border of the cell, but also 5px to the left of the border.
-An example can be found in [Table](/table-group/table/table-code) 😎

 ![table with column resize](static/resize-click-zone.png)